argonne-lcf/user-guides/docs/ai-testbed/cerebras/steps-to-run-a-model-or-program.md

 Follow these instructions to compile and train the `fc_mnist` TensorFlow estimator example.
 This model is a couple of fully connected layers plus dropout and RELU. <br>

 TODO make common read-only venvs available

-TODO instruction page on creating tf and pytorch venvs.

 ### Make virtualenvs